 This week full-stack life insurtech Bestow have announced their partnership with Lemonade, enabling Lemonade’s customers to apply for life insurance in just five minutes through Lemonade’s AI chatbot Maya and Bestow’s Protect API.
 All without a medical exam.
 Customers will be underwritten in real-time and find out instantly if they’ve been approved.

-If your last life insurance application was anything like mine, this kind of innovation is a godsend.
+If your last life insurance application was anything like mine, this kind of new wave of innovation is a godsend.
 Bestow has seen significant growth in the past 12-months, having grown its customer base by 400% in 2020, and raising more than $100m in funding.

 Somewhat related, I picked up an interesting piece from the Sureify team, looking at the moves of Bestow and Dayforward into life insurance.